This post may contain affiliate links. Please read our disclosure policy.

 Homemade Vanilla Extract

 Homemade vanilla extract is the best way to get pure vanilla flavor to enhance your desserts.
-Homemade vanilla smells as great as it tastes, too!
+It adds the most incredible fragrance to your baked treats, too!

 Vanilla is one of the most rare spices on earth- in fact, it’s almost as expensive as saffron.
 This flavor-rich pod is part of the vanilla orchid, produced in three main regions in the world.
 (Mexico, Madagascar and Tahiti) The most classic or common vanilla flavor is Madagascar, and that’s the vanilla pod you’re most likely to find when you search!

-To gift vanilla, you’ll want pretty glass bottles.
+If you’d like to gift this vanilla extract, choose pretty glass bottles.
 I prefer amber bottles!
 Why?
 Vanilla, like most oils and extracts, is best stored in dark bottles in a dark area to maintain both freshness and flavor.

-Using sticker sheets, print free printable vanilla extract labels.
-I’ve created labels with and without “from the kitchen of” if you choose to customize them.
+With sticker sheets, print free printable vanilla extract labels.
+In fact, I’ve created labels with and without “from the kitchen of” if you choose to customize them.

 Homemade Vanilla Extract